 Regarding promoted pieces, most sets, including the ones used on this site, distinguish them by being colored red.
 There are two basic rules that will make learning all the pieces much less intimidating.
 All minor pieces move like a gold general when promoted.
 The gold general, therefore, cannot promote.
 Secondly, the two major pieces (rook and bishop), both gain the moves of a king on top of their original moves.
 The king does not promote.

 The king moves exactly like a chess king: one step in any direction.
 In kanji piece sets, the king with a dot, 玉將 gyokushō, is the black player, while the king without, 王將 ōshō, is the white player.

 This is the only piece in the internationalized set to maintain its kanji form, 王.
-In these sets, the color black or white is depicted as a colored bar at the bottom of this piece.
-For the wooden version, the lack of a bar means white.
+In these sets, the color black or white is also depicted in this piece.
+The wooden set uses a bar below the 王.